-We had invited all property owners whose properties are along the planned sewer lines but not within the sewer district.
+We had invited all property owners whose properties are along the planned sewer line repair but not within the sewer district.
 There were 18 such owners in attendance.
 We heard concerns about the cost of connection and the timing of connection.
 There also was concern expressed about being in non-compliance of Department of Health septic laws.

 We emphasized that we are doing everything we can to move the project ahead expeditiously, which is the first phase in providing sewers to the most densely populated areas of the hamlets of Bedford Hills and Katonah (which, of course, are those with smaller lots and with septic systems more prone to failure).
 We also assured property owners that the Septic System Repair and Maintenance Program has substantial funds remaining and is available for those who, under the policy, would be ineligible to connect to the system.
 Please see below regarding the program.